 With ASL, the hands usually move from side-to-side or away from the body’s center line, while BSL moves around more circularly or up and down.
-Handshapes also play an important role as they can help distinguish individual words and phrases.
+Handshapes also play an essential role as they can help distinguish individual words and phrases.

 ASL originated in the United States, while BSL is a British language that has evolved as it was taught and used by members of the deaf community in Britain.

 The difference in origin means that ASL and BSL have developed in different directions.
-This has resulted in some distinct differences between the two languages, such as their structure, grammar, and vocabulary.
+This has resulted in distinct differences between the two languages, such as their structure, grammar, and vocabulary.

 Alphabet System & Fingerspelling